-The Grant Road Historic District is significant as a surviving enclave of modest rural vernacular dwelling forms and the sole cohesive collection of buildings that historically formed an integral part of the larger village of Tenleytown.
-In 1791, Tenleytown, which began in the late 18th century as a small stagecoach stop along the Frederick/Rockville Road connecting the port at Georgetown to the rural Maryland countryside, was included within the boundaries of the new, Federal District of Columbia.
+The Grant Road Historic District is significant as a surviving enclave of modest rural dwellings and the sole cohesive collection of buildings that historically formed an integral part of the larger village of Tenleytown.
+In 1791, Tenleytown, which began in the late 18th century as a small stagecoach stop along the Frederick/Rockville Road that connected the port at Georgetown to the rural Maryland countryside, was included within the boundaries of the new, Federal District of Columbia.
 Despite its inclusion in the District, Tenleytown continued to evolve and exist as a small and independent rural village until the second decade of the 20th century.

-During the Civil War, Grant Road (so-named during the war) gained significance as a road as a section of it became part of the military road built to link the defenses of Washington.
+During the Civil War, Grant Road (so named during the war) gained significance as a road when a section of it became part of the military road built to link the defenses of Washington.
 Fort Reno, built in 1861 at Tenleytown, was immediately adjacent to this section of Grant Road.
-However, the growth of Grant Road as part of Tenleytown did not occur until after the Civil War as the former connector road emerged as a tightly knit residential enclave inhabited by activemembers of the Tenleytown community.
+However, the growth of Grant Road as part of Tenleytown did not occur until after the Civil War as the former connector road emerged as a tightly-knit residential enclave inhabited by members of the Tenleytown community.
 During the 1880s and 1890s, Grant Road became one of the most densely developed streets in Tenleytown and an integral part of the village community.